Cycling in Amsterdam is the most authentic way for any visitor to see the city.

 Frederic Rentabike – Binnen Wieringerstraat 23

-This article was originally published in 2010 and has been regularly updated.
-Last update 17 January 2023.
+This article was originally published in 2010.
+Last checked and updated 10 January 2026.

 Links on AmsterdamTips.com may pay us an affiliate commission.